by-jp/www.byjp.me/content/photos/instagram/vppvki5ls2uqm3kqurxw7ef544/index.md

 - imported
 - from-instagram
 ---
-Went for a snowy hike today—my first ever that wasn't part of a ski run—and it was wonderful\!
-So pretty \(so windy\!\) 🏔️
+Went for a snowy hike today—my first ever that wasn't part of a ski run—and it was wonderful!
+So pretty \(so windy!) 🏔️